The Hamiltonian formulation of General Relativity: myths and reality: The Dirac Hamiltonian of GR versus the ADM Hamiltonian of geometrodynamics

 Ironically, the result (\ref{eqnGa}), which is just the consequence of a series of manipulations that contradict any consistent procedure, is often presented as being the \textquotedblleft problem\textquotedblright\ of the Hamiltonian formulation of GR: \textquotedblleft Hamiltonian\textquotedblright \ and \textquotedblleft diffeomorphism\textquotedblright\ constraints are treated in a different manner \cite{Nicolai, Pulin}.
 Furthermore, the conclusion is drawn, based on (\ref{eqnGa}), that \textquotedblleft the diffeomorphism constraint can be shown to be associated with the invariance of general relativity under spatial diffeomorphism\textquotedblright \ \cite{Pulin} (see also \cite{deWitt}).
 Finally, because (\ref{eqnGa}) leads to a spatial diffeomorphism, this result is interpreted as \textquotedblleft disappearance of Diff$\mathcal{M}$\textquotedblright\ and considered as \textquotedblleft the problem that has worried many people working in geometrodynamics for so long\textquotedblright\ \cite{Isham-diff-II}.

-Statements similar to the few of the forgoing quotations above can be found in many articles.
-They are based on questionable manipulations; but, at the same time, they clearly demonstrate that some authors correctly consider that the restoration of diffeomorphism invariance for all components of the metric tensor to be expected (however, \textquotedblleft this expectation has never been fully realized...\textquotedblright\ \cite{Isham-diff-II})\footnote{This expectation was fully realized in \cite{KKRV} and in the previous Section.} and its absence is taken to be a deficiency or a contradiction arising in the Hamiltonian formulation.
-To have the possibility of restoring a transformation (whatever it may be) of all variables one must work in the full phase space and use all of the first-class constraints.
+Statements similar to some of the quotations above can be found in many articles.
+They are based on questionable manipulations; but, at the same time, they clearly demonstrate that some authors correctly consider that the restoration of diffeomorphism invariance for all components of the metric tensor is to be expected (however, \textquotedblleft this expectation has never been fully realized...\textquotedblright\ \cite{Isham-diff-II} )\footnote{This expectation is fully realized in \cite{KKRV} and in the previous Section.} and its absence is taken to be a deficiency or a contradiction arising in the Hamiltonian formulation.
+To have the possibility of restoring transformations (whatever it may be) of all variables one must work in the full phase space and use all of the first-class constraints.
 We disregard \textquotedblleft approaches\textquotedblright\ leading to (\ref{eqnG}) and (\ref{eqnGa}) and return to the analysis of the total Hamiltonians (\ref{eqn400}) and (\ref{eqn401}).